shivasiddharth/GassistPi/README.md

 cd /home/${USER}
 ```

+3. Open the service files in "/GassistPi/systemd/" folder and change instances of ```__USER__``` to your Pi's username.
+Save the files.

-3. Make the service installer executable
+4. Make the service installer executable

 ```
 sudo chmod +x ./GassistPi/scripts/service-installer.sh
 ```

-4. Run the service installer
+5. Run the service installer

 ```
 sudo ./GassistPi/scripts/service-installer.sh